The Humanities Council supports the advancement of the humanities and related fields by sponsoring professorships and fellowships.

 Current Behrman Professors

-Denis Feeney (Classics) will begin his three-year term in 2019-20, teaching courses for the Program in Humanistic Studies including the Humanities Sequence and the capstone seminar.
+Coordinating the year-long Humanities Sequence this year is Yelena Baraz (Classics).
+Denis Feeney (Classics) will begin his three-year term in 2019-20, teaching in the Humanities Sequence in the Spring.Future Behrman Professors

 The Council supports Professors in the Linguistics Program, in addition to several lecturers and postdoctoral fellows in Humanistic Studies, Digital Humanities, Linguistics, Religion, Sanskrit, and American Studies.